NSW Parking Rules

 Missing the time panel or assuming a short stop near the activation window will be tolerated.

-Can I park in a clearway outside active hours?
+Can I park in a clearway when the active hours have ended?

 Can a vehicle be towed from a clearway?